KaneKhang/Personal-Projects/Sale Domain Project/README.md

 4) Which customer plays the most important role in each platform, also explore their favorite products and purchasing behaviors?
 5) Which products generate the most/least revenue for the company and their sale frequencies throughout the years?
 6) What trends and adoption that each product show during and after the pandemic?
-# Main insights from the project (See report file in detail)
+# Main solutions from the project (See report file in detail)
 * Taking full use of new technologies launch trending
 * Exploiting small markets to expand company’s markets
 * Enhancing competitive in big markets